 Cool and Warm Humidifiers

-Cool and warm humidifiers is an ongoing debate.
-Warm mist humidifiers disperse cool moisture, which is most comfortable in rooms that tend to be warm.
-They generally have a fan that blows air over a wick, which absorbs water from the reservoir.
-Wicks can become moldy and need to be replaced at least once a season.
-Humidifiers that use ultrasonic sound vibrations (ultrasonic humidifiers) or high speed rotating disks (impeller humidifiers) produce a cool mist.
+The continuing discussion surrounding cool and warm humidifiers is noteworthy.
+Warm mist humidifiers produce cool humidity, which is most soothing in rooms that are usually warmer.
+They are typically equipped with a fan which circulates air over a wick that draws water from the tank.
+Wicks are susceptible to mold and should be replaced at least once in a season.
+Humidifiers utilizing ultrasonic sound vibrations (ultrasonic humidifiers) or fast spinning disks (impeller humidifiers) yield a cool mist.

 When wanting to keep a clean home humidifiers are great for air quality.
 Unlike incense that can add smoke and acidic buildup.